ActiveMargins/DCouttsWeb/content/top/about.md

 Post-PhD Danny is interested to apply his problem solving skills and domain knowledge to geospatial or geological fields developing new techniques and processes to add value to stakeholders and companies.

-Danny is also an avid rock climber, back-country skiir, and madolin player.
+Danny is also an avid rock climber, back-country skier, and madolin player.
 Some of that may filter in here as well.

 This blog serves as a portfolio, blog, notepad, and working folder.
 All words reflect my own views not those of any funding agencies or employers.